Peter Behrens

-Biography
+Career

 Behrens attended the Christianeum Hamburg from September 1877 until Easter 1882.
 He studied painting in his native Hamburg, as well as in Düsseldorf and Karlsruhe, from 1886 to 1889.
 In 1890, he married Lilly Kramer and moved to Munich.
 At first, he worked as a painter, illustrator and bookbinder in an artisanal fashion.
-He frequented the bohemian circles and was interested in subjects related to the reform of lifestyles.
+He frequented circles that engaged in bohemianism and was interested in subjects related to the reform of lifestyles.
+During the 1890s Behrens was, alongside Fritz Erler and Wilhelm von Debschitz, among those applied artists who managed to find work in Munich.
+In the Munich Secession young artists called for art that reflected modern German life.

 In 1899 Behrens accepted the invitation of the Grand Duke Ernst-Ludwig of Hesse to be the second member of his recently inaugurated Darmstadt Artists' Colony, where Behrens built his own Jugendstil style house in 1901, and fully conceived everything, from furniture to towels, paintings, pottery, etc. The building of this house is considered to be the turning point in his life, when he left the artistic circles of Munich and showed himself to be a talented architect in his very first project.

 In 1903, Behrens was named director of the Kunstgewerbeschule in Düsseldorf, where he implemented successful reforms, developing new ways of teaching design.
 In 1907, Behrens and ten other people (Hermann Muthesius, Theodor Fischer, Josef Hoffmann, Joseph Maria Olbrich, Bruno Paul, Richard Riemerschmid, Fritz Schumacher, among others), plus twelve companies, gathered to create the German Werkbund.
 As an organization, it was clearly indebted to the principles and priorities of the Arts and Crafts movement, but tending towards the classical in architecture.
 Members of the Werkbund were focused on improving the overall level of taste in Germany by improving the design of everyday objects and products.
 This very practical aspect made it an extremely influential organization among industrialists, public policy experts, designers, investors, critics and academics.
 His work in the early 1900s included a series of exhibition halls and pavilions, a crematorium and some private houses, which show a new direction immediately after his own Jugendstil house, towards exploring simple, rectilinear volumes and classical sources.